byuitechops/edit-files-extension/designDocuments/functionOverview.md

 Parameters | Details
 --|---
-domain | Used to build the URL this function will open (either 'pathway' or 'byui') ou | Course OU used to build the URL this function will open
+domain: String | Used to build the URL this function will open (either 'pathway' or 'byui')
+ou: String | Course OU used to build the URL this function will open

 Returns nothing, but triggers `openFile()`.